agoose77/notes/maths/integration-by-substitution.md

 where $x = \phi(u)$.

-We can also show this for definite integrals.

 #### Definite Integrals

 As before, $F(u)$ is an antiderivative of $f$.
 From the chain rule, we obtain **(a)**.
 Hence, from [the fundamental theorem of calculus](fundamental-theorem-of-calculus.md#Second-Fundamental-Theorem-of-Calculus):